Code has to engage with the relevant areas.

 Those enquiring about the breed for the first time and undertaking research will often look at the Code of Ethics for information.
 By including the above factors in the Code of Ethics the club is highlighting these as areas that responsible breeders should be considering and therefore informed puppy enquirers should be asking about.
 You cannot expect perfect answers in all areas and of course no breeder will ever tell you that they do not breed for health but in asking specific questions and considering the responses you will get a good impression about how high a priority health is for any breeder.
 Remember sometimes there is not a right and wrong answer but the fact breeders have an answer in each area is a good thing.
 “I don’t need to bother with that, it’s not necessary” is not a response that should fill you with confidence if you are asking about DM or cancer testing for example.

 Traditionally for many years the health questions enquirers have been encouraged to ask about have just been hips and elbows but nowadays the above issues mean that enquirers should having some discussion with the breeder about DM screening, ‘Histio’ test and inbreeding.
 However careful they might be no breeder can give any absolute guarantees about the health of any puppy but you should be satisfied that your breeder has made informed decisions about all these aspects.
-They may have to concentrate in one or two areas and compromise a little in others, every mating will have stronger more likely safe areas and probably those with a little more risk.
+They may have to concentrate in one or two areas and compromise a little in others, every mating will have stronger, more likely safe, areas and probably those with a little more risk.
 Another point to make is that parental scores are not the only factor to consider, sometimes the background has an informative role as well.
 We are dealing with mother nature here and not a computer controlled production line.
 There are many possible variables and for Hips, elbows and ‘Histio’ testing the parental scoring is a guide to expectations and not a definitive prediction.
-Sometimes against all the good practice something can go awry in a single dog in a litter, this may be a throwback to something well back in the pedigree that has skipped a generation or two or it may be nature having a laugh at the breeder’s expense.
+Sometimes against all the good practice something can go awry in a single dog in a litter, this may be a throwback to something well back in the pedigree that has skipped a generation or two or so it may be considered as nature having a laugh at the breeder’s expense.
 Either way the dog’s background may give an idea as to how reliable the unexpected result can be judged to reproduce in further puppies from that dog.
 We do not have the luxury of being able to automatically discard dogs with lots of virtues for one single negative indicator.
 This is where breeder’s judgement comes in and enquirers may not fully understand the issues but need to assure themselves that their breeders are likely to be making good choices and not persisting with lines that others might be discarding from breeding programmes.

 Whether you are an existing or previous owner, or a new to the breed enquirer, when asking the right questions of breeders when looking for a puppy you have a part to play in the process by encouraging breeders to engage in these important areas.
 Breeders who do not engage in the ‘Histio’ test for example and mate completely ‘blind’ with unknown status dog and bitch might be producing a litter with an abundance of Index A dogs with a low chance of developing our biggest cancer but this is unlikely.
 In the UK the most likely outcome is that they are mating a ‘C’ to a ‘C’ and have a high chance of producing a big majority of dogs with poor outlooks in this respect.
 Breeders are free to do this and you are free to buy their puppies but do so from an informed position and don’t get surprised later.